vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 :::

-## Customizing categories and types
+## Customizing Categories and Types

 Basiclly, you would want 2 types of collection in your blog: